FAQs for Undergraduate Students

 - Can I take a course as Pass/No Pass?

 - Students in the College of Engineering may not take courses as Pass/No Pass (P/NP) if the coursework will be used for major requirements.
-Additionally, no courses offered in the College of Engineering can be taken as P/NP.
+Additionally, no courses offered in the College of Engineering can be taken as P/NP, check out the policy and the P/NP Eligibility Tool by the college.

 - How can I drop a course after the drop deadline?